Averykev/ETL_Chicago_Crime/README.md

 "https://www.kaggle.com/selfishgene/historical-hourly-weather-data"

 3.)
-CHICAGO CRIME LOADING & TRANSFORMATION - For the Chicago crime data, we openend a jupyter notebook and loaded all of the data in using pandas.
+CHICAGO CRIME LOADING & TRANSFORMATION - For the Chicago crime data, we opened a jupyter notebook and loaded all of the data in using pandas.
 Once we had the data loaded we dropped the columns that we weren't going to need and we also ran a filter to get only the data between the years of 2013 and 2016.
 Once we had only the data that we were going to use we renamed the columns so that it would be more usable and we converted the data/time column to the "datetime64" type.
 We then created a new database in postgres and we called it "etl_project".
-Once we had a new database we took the dataframe and we created a connection string to postgres and we created a table named "chicago_crime."
+Once we had a new database, we took the dataframe and we created a connection string to postgres and we created a table named "chicago_crime."
 At this point all of the data was ready to run SQL queries.